softwaremill/odelay/README.md

 ### Periodic delays

-Odelay also provides an interface for usecases where you wish to execute a task on a repeating series of perodic delays.
+Odelay also provides an interface for usecases where you wish to execute a task on a repeating series of periodic delays.
-You can do so with the `odelay.Delay#every` interface which takes 3 curried argments: a `scala.concurrent.duration.FiniteDuration` representing the periodic delay, an optional `scala.concurrent.duration.FiniteDuration` representing the initial delay (the default is no delay), and a block of code to execute periodically.
+You can do so with the `odelay.Delay#every` interface which takes 3 curried arguments: a `scala.concurrent.duration.FiniteDuration` representing the periodic delay, an optional `scala.concurrent.duration.FiniteDuration` representing the initial delay (the default is no delay), and a block of code to execute periodically.

 The following example will print "executed" every two seconds until the resulting time out is canceled or the timer is stopped.